Subhodip123/Subhodip123.github.io/_teaching/topology.md

 location: "Bengaluru, India"
 ---

-**📌 Logistics:** These course notes are from my coursework at ISI and IISc.
-More course notes are in preperation will be posted soon.
+**📌 Logistics:** These notes have been compiled from coursework undertaken at ISI and IISc.
+Further materials are in preparation and will be made available in due course.

 - [Lec-1](https://drive.google.com/drive/folders/1NKFRQ_Jenery8gnLyR0ESYq0ry8yMBz1): Introduction to topology
 - [Lec-2](https://drive.google.com/drive/folders/1NKFRQ_Jenery8gnLyR0ESYq0ry8yMBz1): Topological spaces